mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 and process management tools.

 {{< extlink "http://blog.daviddollar.org/2011/05/06/introducing-foreman.html" "Years ago" >}},
-the Ruby community introduced a tool called
+the Ruby community created a tool called
 {{< extlink "http://ddollar.github.io/foreman/" "foreman" >}}.
 foreman manages running multiple processes in a single command.
 Each process is given a label (like `web`)